joao-gueifao-924/Video-Stabilization/docs/math-overview.md

    - OpenCV and other common image processing and computer vision libraries assign the top-left corner of an image as the origin of the coordinate system.
 In the context of camera motion stabilization, it is more natural to define rotations to be made around the camera optical axis, approximated by the image centre.
    - To ensure the decomposition is centered at the image center $c$, we correct the translation $t$ by removing the effect of scaling and rotating around a non-zero fixed point.
 Thus, we define $t = \tilde{t} - s (I - R) c$.

 This decomposition allows the stabilizer to independently manipulate rotation, translation, scaling, shear, and perspective components of the camera motion, enabling fine-grained stabilization modes.
-For detailed mathematical steps and their implementation, see the [`decomposeHomography()`](stabilizer.cpp) method and its counterpart [`composeHomography()`](stabilizer.cpp).
+For implementation reference, see the `decomposeHomography` and its counterpart `composeHomography` defined in [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp).

 ### Stabilization Mathematics